At the H interactive prompt, the most convenient way to interact with

 R values, rather than the values themselves directly.
 Handles have

-types of the form SEXP s a
+types of the form SEXP s a, which is actually a type synonym for

-a pointer type, so values of type SEXP s a
+a pointer type, so values of type SEXP s a are not terribly

 interesting in their own right: they are just memory addresses, as

 seen above.
-However, one can use H.print
+However, one can use H.print to ask R to show us the

 value pointed to by a handle: